IDerr/openproject-helm/app-readme.md

 - **PostgreSQL**
   https://github.com/bitnami/charts/tree/master/bitnami/postgresql

 > ***Attention***:\
 > *Application storage root path is (fixed awhile)*: `/var/openproject`.

 ## Are you looking forward for a demo?

-Take the following environment variables and fill it in the "***Answers***" bellow
+Take the following environment variables and fill them in the "***Answers***" bellow.

 Hey!
-These settings are for demonstration purposes only - and to calm down your anxiety..
+These settings are for demonstration purposes only - and to calm down your anxiety...

 ```bash
 ingress.hosts[0].host=OPENPROJECT.DOMAIN-CHANGE.ME